Skip to main content

 Customer referral details extension (Customer Accounts app block)

-Where to enable/add it
+Where to enable / add it

-(Depending on Shopify setup, this may be accessed via customer accounts customization rather than the general theme editor.)
+Shopify Customer Accounts editor β€” add the Customer Referral Details Extension app block.
+(Depending on your Shopify setup, this is accessed via customer-accounts customization rather than the general Theme editor.)

 Where to customize it

-Some header/subheader style controls live in Shopify’s block settings, while the actual “words” and templates live in the Widgets page.
-They work together; one doesn’t replace the other.
+Some header and subheader styling lives in Shopify's block settings, while the actual words and templates live in the Widgets page.
+They work together β€” one doesn't replace the other.

 Join block (Theme app block)

-Where to enable/add it
+Where to enable / add it

-Shopify Theme editor (Online Store 2.0) — add the Join block as an app block on the page/template you want.
+Shopify Theme editor (Online Store 2.0) β€” add the Join block as an app block on the page or template you want.

 Where to customize it